HallLabs/tracy_matdb/docs/matdbyml.rst

 `matdb` will generate a database of configurations according to settings in this section.

+.. note:: The options specified in the configuration file are usually passed directly as keyword arguments to the relevant class constructors.
+You can look at the class documentation for more details.

+.. note:: All databases have a `name` argument that you can specify.
+If not given, a default will be chosen for you.

 This option takes a list of dictionaries, where each dictionary has settings peculiar to the type of database being constructed.